ayupow/Analyzing_public_sentiments_to_data_center_energy_consumption/README.md

 ![image](https://github.com/user-attachments/assets/8df90782-f33a-4bc9-abda-2b144687c5ad)

-↑↑↑ Set configuration of our workstation running this repository
+↑↑↑ Set configuration of our workstation running this repository.

 Before submitting these codes to Github, all of them have been tested to be well-performed (as shown in the screwshots).
 Even so, we are not able to guarantee their operation in other computing environments due to the differences in the python version, computer operating system, and adopted hardware.